 The 4 Types of Friends an “Autism” Mom (Like Me) Needs:

 1. The friend who doesn’t know a thing about autism.

-I cringe when she tells me she’s off to CVS, kids in tow, for a round of annual flu shots.
-She can’t figure out why my kid can’t go to the same school as the rest of the neighborhood kids.
+She can’t figure out why my kid isn’t in the same kinds of class as the rest of the neighborhood kids.
 “Rainman” was super smart, right?
 She innocently throws around the word “retarded” like I did when I was in high school, back when it ironically was my favorite term.

 She happily holds a ten-minute conversation with my (nine year-old) son about Thomas the Train.
 And loves every minute of it.
 She tells me he’s bright, and they hold standing private jokes together.
 She gets him to do things I never thought imaginable just because it is she who is requesting.
 Can you guess to whom my son gravitates, even prefers to spend his time with?
 Yep, autism-ignorant-chick.
 You should see him light up at this sight of her.
 He even misses the biotch when he’s not around.

 Guess what?
 I think her ignorance is refreshing.
 If I pretended to not know a thing about autism, I’d probably enjoy my son a little more and he, me.
 Because of her outlook I’ve learned to take “risks,” like taking my son out TO A RESTAURANT (eek!) in spite of the fact his tablet’s power is at 8% (double eek!).
 Unthinkable for moms like me who don’t have the influence of carefree friend like her!
 Because of her I am a better mom.